awagmi/quartz/content/notes/Avalanche Q&A with Wildlife Studios - Expanding into Web3 Gaming.md

 [@0xJ010](notes/@0xJ010.md):
 - [Castle Crush](notes/Castle%20Crush.md) community has not manifested any negative sentiment about push to [NFT](notes/NFT.md)s yet
 - Most were quite excited about new content to the game
-- Anti-nft sentiment mischaracterized, maybe due to uncertaincy in direction
+- Anti-nft sentiment mischaracterized, maybe due to uncertainty in direction

 ## Tackling a web2 audience
 - Most players dont really know how [NFT](notes/NFT.md)s work